-As your first year of employment ends, Onboarding transitions emails will end.
-We hope that you have found the resources helpful during a year of learning and adapting.
-These resources remain available from this website if you need to refer back to them.
+As you reach one year of employment, onboarding transition emails will end.
+We hope you have found the resources helpful during a year of learning and contributing.
 Keeping energized and committed to your work is critical to your ongoing success.
 Some tips are listed below.

 Work and Strategic Goal Alignment

-Be proud of where you work and your contributions-regularly check University accomplishments in publications as IowaNow and think about your work contributed.
+We want you to be proud of where you work and your contributions.
+Read about university accomplishments in publications such as IowaNow and think about how your work contributed.

-Set yourself up to be recognized - ask your supervisor and coworkers how you are doing in meeting their needs; giving recognition to other might encourage others to reciprocate.
-Check to see what options are available for recognition in your unit or UI resources.
+Set yourself up to be recognized.
+Ask your supervisor and coworkers how you are doing in meeting their needs; giving recognition to others might encourage them to reciprocate.
+Check to see what options are available for recognition in your unit or at the University of Iowa.

-Keep your positive attitude - all jobs have their ups and downs so keep focused on the good days.
+Stay resilient; all jobs have their ups and downs so stay focused on the good days.

-Actively participate in decision-making activities in your unit; opportunities to participate in University Charter Committees or UI Staff Council are other ways for some staff to contribute to U.I
+Look for ways to actively participate in decision-making activities in your unit; opportunities to participate in University Charter Committees or UI Staff Council are other ways for some staff to contribute at the University of Iowa.

-Seek learning, knowledge and satisfaction from coworkers - they can help support you during difficult times personally and professionally.
+Seek learning, knowledge and support from coworkers; they can help you during difficult times personally and professionally.

-Think about your career and how it can develop at UI.
+Be mindful about your career and how you can develop it at the University of Iowa.

-Request a career planning meeting with your supervisor if you have not had one lately.
-Reviewing UI resources for career development and thinking about the process for career development can prepare you for this discussion.
+Request a career discussion meeting with your supervisor if you have not had one lately.
+Reviewing UI resources for career development and thinking about what you want for your career (LiveCareer) can prepare you for this discussion.
 Remember that development is about growing your skills to meet the challenges of your current job and being prepared for the future.